A Perfect 3 Days in Cornwall Road Trip Itinerary

 Explore the Stunning Cornish Coastline

-Kynance Cove is the first stop on your 3 day Cornwall itinerary
+Kynance Cove is the first stop on your 3 days in Cornwall itinerary

-Located about a 5-hour drive (depending on traffic) from London, you will find the county of Cornwall.
-Cornwall's history runs very deep, where the first settlers came in the Stone Age (about 20,000 years ago!).
+Located about a five-hour drive (depending on traffic) from London, you will find the county of Cornwall.
+Cornwall's history runs very deep, dating back to the first settlers of the Stone Age (about 20,000 years ago).

 Land's End is about an hour and a bit drive away from Lizard Point.
 Anywhere you go along the coast is filled with beautiful coves and beaches full of soft sand and turquoise water.